go-noisegate/go-noisegate.el/README.md

 1. Run the tests

-   Open `math.go` in the the repository root and type `C-c C-h`.
-It runs all the tests in the package.
+   Open `math.go` in the the repository root and type `C-c C-h` (or call the `hornet-test` command directly).
+It runs all the tests in the current package.

    You will see the output like this:

    ```
    hornet test  /Users/yagami/go/src/github.com/ks888/hornet-tutorial/math.go:#31